 It all began in 1910 as Herman H. Reeves, (Georgia Crow’s father) sold his only asset, a team of mules, for $350.
 He then borrowed $650 and, together with the proceeds from the sale of the mules, he and Dr. J.P.
 Lee, L.O.
 Reeves, and C.H.
 Sharp founded the First State Bank of Gould on March 23, 1910.
 The first officers of the bank were Dr. Lee, president; L.O.
 Reeves, vice president; Herman Reeves, cashier; and Sharp as assistant cashier.

 Organized with two employees and a capital stock of $10,000, the bank opened for business in a small corner of the local general store.
-Over a century later and only a short walk from that general store, Stockmans Bank now has total assets of over $120 million and nearly 50 employees.
+Over a century later and only a short walk from that general store, Stockmans Bank now has total assets of about $200 million and over 50 employees.

 Stockmans Bank has had seven presidents in its history.
 Herman Reeves became the bank’s second president in 1920, succeeding Dr. Lee.
 Upon the death of Herman Reeves in 1959, Emory S. Crow was elected president and held the office until 1978.
 Crow was then elected chairman of the board, with Charles H. Hill, Jr. filling the post of president.
 Rick Holder, who has been with Stockmans Bank since 1982, succeeded Hill and became president in 1986, and remained president until 2007.
 He is currently chairman of the board, and has held that office since 1988.
 Mark Holder became the sixth president of the bank in 2007, and has been employed by the bank since 1986.
 Finally, in January of 2012, Danna Robinson became the 7th president of Stockmans Bank.